MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-siebel/troubleshoot-operational-issues-with-the-siebel-adapter.md

 ---
-title: "Troubleshoot Operational Issues with the Siebel adapter in BizTalk | Microsoft Docs"
+title: "Troubleshoot Operational Issues with the Siebel adapter in BizTalk"
 description: Common issues and resolutions for Siebel adapter in the BizTalk Adapter Pack (BAP) ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 74d152d9-9893-4f93-894a-350bae8be7bd
-caps.latest.revision: 22
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Troubleshoot Operational Issues with the Siebel adapter
 This section provides a centralized location for information about operational issues you might encounter when using the [!INCLUDE[adaptersiebel](../../includes/adaptersiebel-md.md)].